DATAMATH CALCULATOR MUSEUM

 • Spelling B: Spelling games

-All used the same housing featuring a coloured key plate to
+products use the same housing featuring a colored key plate to

 cover some unused keys of the matrix.
-The display was either numeric for the
+The display is either numeric for the

 Math Marvel or alphanumeric for the two word games.

 The Spelling B was introduced together with the Speak & Spell toy and the First Watch.